digital-blueprint/toolkit/packages/resource-select/README.md

 - `formatResource` - A function which takes the select and a resource, should return the text used for displaying the resource.

+### Methods

+- `reset()` - Clears the selection when clearing is allowed, otherwise selects the first prefetched resource.

 ### Server-side Search Example

 ```html